knowlearning/rct-manager/README.md

     * Apply “bucket tagged tags” to whatever you want (if you're an admin)
   * Create new study
     * Create an object in the domain with basic study config, then tag it as a “study”
-      * Basic study config: name, description, list of owners?
+      * Basic study config: name, description